 Request a Petition for Name Change from the division of the District Court that is most near your residence.
 Complete the Petition for Name Change (Adult) (PDF) or Petition For Name Change (Minor) (PDF).

-The Center for Health Statistics requires this information to locate the birth certificate.
 (Petitioner / child must live within the jurisdiction of the Snohomish County District Court).

 - Driver’s license

 - Naturalization documents

 Other forms of valid photo identification may be accepted at the discretion of a Judicial Officer.